tmfg/digitraffic/pages/ohjeita-en.md

 ### Digitraffic-User

 The Digitraffic-User header should include an identifiable user party and/or application.
+Using the header increases the amount of requests you can make.
+See [Restricting requests](#restricting-requests).
 Below you can find examples.

 `Digitraffic-User: Fintraffic`
 `Digitraffic-User: Liikennetilanne`
 `Digitraffic-User: Fintraffic/Liikennetilanne`

+#### NOTE!

+Do **not** send any personal information, such as a person's name or email address, in the header!

 #### Examples
 ```bash